GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code 5FBB-3D35

 To grant access to the server, please log into https://github.com/login/device and use code 9CDC-1E6A

+To grant access to the server, please log into https://github.com/login/device and use code F314-DD1E